Egypt says 25 militants killed in air strikes as Sisi inspects troops

 The sources said the air strikes hit militant targets near the town of Sheikh Zuweid, destroying weapons and explosives caches.

-They also said security forces had found about half a ton of explosives in a tunnel on the border between the Sinai and Gaza.
+They also said security forces had found about half a tonne of explosives in a tunnel on the border between the Sinai and Gaza.

 Egyptian President Abdel Fattah al-Sisi inspected soldiers and police in El-Arish, the provincial capital, on Saturday, the presidency said in statement.